 WHY WATCH: This is a ‘watch all the episodes in one night’ kind of series.
 And a word of warning: you may want to throw something at your screen so have soft pillows nearby.
 This is a roller coaster of a ride through Steven Avery’s unfortunate life but, at the same time, a brutal look at how far corruption can go in law enforcement.

-WINTER ON FIREnetflix guide
+WINTER ON FIRE

 WHAT IT’S ABOUT: A documentary on the unrest in Ukraine during 2013 and 2014, as student demonstrations supporting European integration grew into a violent revolution calling for the resignation of President Viktor F. Yanukovich.